MiSTer-devel/Arcade-SNK_TripleZ80_MiSTer/Readme.md

 For enter in service mode you must hold pressed the service mode button while you reset the core.
 Not keyboard controls implemented yet.

 ## Manual installation
-Rename the .rbf file to SNK_TripleZ80_20220509.rbf and copy to the SD Card to the folder  /media/fat/_Arcade/cores and the .MRA files to /media/fat/_Arcade.
+Rename the Arcade-SNK_TripleZ80_20220509.rbf file to SNK_TripleZ80_20220509.rbf and copy to the SD Card to the folder  /media/fat/_Arcade/cores and the .MRA files to /media/fat/_Arcade.

 The required ROM files follow the MAME naming conventions (check inside MRA for this).
 Is the user responsability to be installed in the following folder:
 /media/fat/_Arcade/mame/<mame rom>.zip